toz015/Sql_Question/sql_questions_collection.md

     where t1.depname = t2.depname;
 ```

-#### Adds a column with the rank of each employee based on their salary within their department，where the employee with the highest salary gets the rank of 1
+#### Adds a column with the rank of each employee based on their salary within their department, where the employee with the highest salary gets the rank of 1
 |depname | empno | salary | salary_rank |
 |-----------|-------|--------|-------------|
 |develop | 8 | 6000 | 1 |